omise/challenges/README.md

 ### Ground Rules

 * We prefer well-thought-out solutions over the quick-and-dirty kind.
-So take your time, if you need it.
-A rushed job is usually matched by a swift rejection.
+So take your time, if you need it
-* Average completion time so far has been around one to two weeks.
+* Average completion time so far has been around one to two weeks
-* Submission is done via a [git format-patch](https://git-scm.com/docs/git-format-patch).
-  Send your patch to the hiring team.
+* Submission is done via a [git format-patch](https://git-scm.com/docs/git-format-patch) Send your patch to the hiring team.

 ### What to expect